UK seeks to reopen Irish deal in Brexit

 'Substantial disruptions'

-The value of the British pound fell in US trading amid tremors on the greater likelihood of a no-deal scenario.
+The British pound fell in US trading amid tremors on the greater likelihood of a no-deal scenario.

 The US director of national intelligence, Daniel Coats, echoed the concern during his testimony to a Senate committee.